Install GitLab Runner using the official GitLab repositories

 GOODSIG _gpgbuilder 931DA69CFA3AFEBBC97DAA8C6C57C29C6BA75A4E 1623755049

-Verification of package with invalid signature or signed with an invalid key (for example a revoked one) will generate an output similar to:
+If a package has an invalid signature or signed with an invalid key (for example a revoked one), the output is similar to the following:

 dpkg-sig --verify gitlab-runner_amd64.deb